-- Level 1: Quoted prices in active markets for identical securities. - Level 2: Prices determined using other significant observable inputs.
+- Level 2: Prices determined using other significant observable inputs.
 Observable inputs are inputs that other market participants may use in pricing a security.
 These may include prices for similar securities, interest rates, prepayment speeds, credit risk and others. - Level 3: Prices determined using significant unobservable inputs.
 In situations where quoted prices or observable inputs are unavailable or deemed less relevant, unobservable inputs may be used.
 Unobservable inputs reflect the District's own assumptions about the factors market participants would use in pricing an investment and would be based on the best information available.